WordPress/openverse/documentation/meta/documentation/adding_docs.md

 3. Write the document using [MyST flavored Markdown](https://mystmd.org/guide).

-4. Run `./ov just lint` to properly format the document.
+4. Run `ov just lint` to properly format the document.

-5. Run `./ov just documentation/live` locally (following the quick start guide) and navigate to the new page to make sure it looks okay!
+5. Run `ov just documentation/live` locally (following the quick start guide) and navigate to the new page to make sure it looks okay!